 If you want to go beyond generating codes and actually track stock levels, costs, and sales against each SKU, Craftybase handles it automatically across your entire product line.

-SKUs allow you to quickly identify specific products in your inventory, making it easier to manage stock levels, track sales performance, and avoid mix-ups.
-They're especially helpful if you sell variations of the same product (e.g., different sizes or colors) across multiple sales channels like Etsy, Shopify, or your own website.
-Craftybase can track your SKUs across all sales channels automatically.
+SKUs let you identify any specific product variant instantly, making it easier to manage stock levels, track sales performance, and prevent fulfilment errors.
+They are especially valuable when you sell variations of the same product — different sizes, scents, or colours — across multiple sales channels like Etsy, Shopify, or your own website.
+Craftybase tracks your SKUs across all connected sales channels so inventory counts update automatically with every sale.

 There's no strict rule, but most sellers prefer 8-12 characters for readability and consistency.
 Longer SKUs can capture more product information but may be harder to manage.
 The Craftybase SKU Generator can help you strike the right balance between detail and simplicity.